lutz1nger/cs50p-notes-and-solutions/lecture-2-loops/notes-2.md

 {i: function(i) for i in list}
 {i: function(i) for i in list if condition}
 ```
-+ list and dict can be combined to structure data, e.g.
++ list and dict can be combined to structured data, e.g.
 ```python
 students = [
     {"name": "Hermione", "house": "Gryffindor", "patronus": "Otter"},